Preparing for Your First Appointment

 Please bring names, addresses and phone numbers of all health care professionals who should receive letters about our findings and suggestions.

 You should expect to spend anywhere from one to six hours or more at the Johns Hopkins Outpatient Center.
 Our group works as a team to provide your care.
 You will see an epileptologist (a neurologist who specializes in the treatment of epilepsy) as well as other professionals participating in your evaluation and treatment.

 Many patients require laboratory work to check anticonvulsant medication levels, in addition to other diagnostic tests.

 Support groups can help provide more information on epilepsy, new directions in research, and practical tips on living with the condition.

 Carson Harris Foundation

 The family of one of Dr. Kossoff’s first patients to be treated with the ketogenic diet has set up a website for their foundation.
 Their mission is to increase awareness on the issues that affect individuals with epilepsy and raise funds in support of clinical and research efforts.

 The Epilepsy Foundation ensures people with seizures can participate in all life experiences and seeks to prevent, control and treat epilepsy through research, education, advocacy and services.

 Epilepsy Foundation of the Chesapeake Region

-The Epilepsy Foundation of the Chesapeake Region (EFCR) works with Abilities Network to serve the entire Baltimore/Washington/Northern Virginia area, helping everyone to better understand and live with epilepsy.
+The Epilepsy Foundation of the Chesapeake Region (EFCR) serves the entire Baltimore/Washington/Northern Virginia area, helping everyone to better understand and live with epilepsy.
 EFCR provides information and referrals, education, advocacy, assistance with medical issues, support groups, scholarships and provider agencies.